 We use general anesthesia for breast implants because we believe it’s the safest way to do the procedure.
 The patient is put completely under with the help of a licensed expert in anesthesia.
 The airway is completely controlled with a breathing tube.
 This gives us the time and the safety to do the operation completely and correctly.
 It’s a relatively short anesthesia (about an hour), so we think it’s very safe.

 You will need a lot of rest in order to recover.
 Expect discomfort, additional swelling and a sensitivity in your breasts.
-Avoid strenuous activity, including housework, for two weeks.
+Avoid strenuous activity, including housework, for at least two weeks.
 Take medication and pain reliever as prescribed by your surgeon.
 For more details on recovering from breast augmentation surgery click here.